nithyaramakrishnan/data-shield/convert.md

   ```
   {: pre}

-3. Create a JSON configuration file by using the token that you just created.
+3. Create a JSON configuration file by using the token that you created.
 Replace the `<token>` variable, and then run the following command.
-If you don't have `openssl`, you can use any command line base64 encoder with appropriate options.
-Be sure that there aren't any new lines in the middle or at the end of the encoded string.
+If you don't have `openssl`, you can use any command-line base64 encoder with appropriate options.
+Be sure that there are no new lines in the middle or at the end of the encoded string.

   ```
   (echo -n '{"auths":{"registry.ng.bluemix.net":{"auth":"'; echo -n 'token:<token>' | openssl base64 -A;  echo '"}}}') | kubectl create secret generic converter-docker-config --from-file=.dockerconfigjson=/dev/stdin